 Skipping breakfast can leave you feeling tired and unable to concentrate; it also leads to overeating at later meals and snacks.
 Student athletes who eat breakfast perform better in the classroom than those who skip breakfast.

 Early morning practices pose a challenge because you don't want to wake up 45 minutes early to eat.
-So try eating a snack right before you go to bed, such as cereal or a piece of toast, or eat something easy to digest, like a banana, right when you wake up.
+Try eating a snack right before you go to bed, such as cereal or a piece of toast, or eat something easy to digest, like a banana, right when you wake up.
 Then pack something to eat after your workout if you have to go straight to class.

 Before a Workout

 Your pre-exercise snacks should be carbohydrate-rich to top off muscle glycogen stores, include a small amount of protein to reduce post-exercise muscle soreness, and be low in fat and fiber to ensure optimal digestion.

-Two to three hours before exercise try a light meal with a moderate amount of carbs and protein and almost no fat.
-Then in the hour before exercising keep your intake small.
-At all times make sure to keep in-taking fluids to ensure you are properly hydrated.
+Two to three hours before exercise try, a light meal with a moderate amount of carbs and protein and almost no fat.
+Then, in the hour before exercising, keep your intake small.
+At all times, make sure to keep in-taking fluids to ensure you are properly hydrated.

 If you have a long game or practice and are allowed to break in the middle, drink water or your favorite sports drink.
 Both will keep you hydrated; a sports drink will give you some fuel and replace sodium that is lost in sweat.
 The sodium in the sports drink will help your body hold only fluid.

 After the Game

 Check the color of your urine.
 If it is dark, you are dehydrated and need to drink more; if it is light yellow or clear then you are getting enough fluids through your body.
 Drink three cups of water to every pound of body weight that you lost while active – you usually lose a pound or two in every tough workout (that's six cups of water).

 During the workout your body used stored energy (glycogen) in your muscles to power through.
 As soon as possible post workout, get carbs and protein into your body to allow your muscles to replenish the glycogen that was used and rebuild/ repair any damage done.
 Post-workout food is especially important if you train hard every day to avoid soreness and injury.

-Depending on the time of day, post-workout meals could be anything from a small snack such as a smoothie or low-fat chocolate milk to a meal of turkey, potatoes, rice and milk.
+Depending on the time of day, post-workout meals could be anything from a small snack – such as a smoothie or low-fat chocolate milk – to a meal of turkey, potatoes, rice, and milk.
 Just make sure that your post-workout food intake contains a fair amount of both protein and carbohydrates regardless of the time of day.

 Back to top

-Sports Drinks and Nutritional Supplements
+Sports Drinks & Nutritional Supplements

 These "sports foods" won't really help you any more than any other sources of protein or carbohydrate.
 But they won't hurt you, either.
 It just depends on what you prefer to eat and drink!

 It is important to remember that even if such supplements are marketed as "safe," they are tested on adults, not on growing teens.
 Some supplements, such as anabolic steroids, are legally available only by prescription.

 Supplements that claim to increase athletic performance can have adverse effects on growing bodies.
 Several are derived from hormones that are already being produced by the body.
 This is effectively disrupting your body's natural hormonal balance and may severely compromise both physical and mental health.

 Besides being illegal, adding more substances may not give you any benefit, and can even harm you.
 In order to provide your body with the most premium fuel it can get, you just need to consume a balanced diet and have plenty of rest.

 Back to top

-Dehydration.
-Nemours Foundation.
+Dehydration, Nemours Foundation.

-Sports Nutrition.
-American Academy of Orthopedic Surgeons.
+Sports Nutrition, American Academy of Orthopedic Surgeons.